jsbakker/Cocoatainer/README.md

 # README #

 Welcome to the Cocoatainer project.
-This project is aimed at providing Objective-C developers with an iOS framework for [Inversion of Control](http://en.wikipedia.org/wiki/Inversion_of_control).
+This project is aimed at providing Objective-C developers with an iOS framework for [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection) / [Inversion of Control](http://en.wikipedia.org/wiki/Inversion_of_control).

-Cocoatainer provides an IoC container via constructor injection.
-The container supports adding components by instance or adding components by block (anonymous function) with dependencies. multiple dependencies, nested dependencies, s.
+Cocoatainer provides an IoC container with constructor injection.
+What makes it different is that it supports registering components either by abstract (protocol) or by concrete type (class), although there is also a strict, abstract-only version as well.
+The container also supports:

+* Adding components by instance or adding components by block (anonymous function) with dependencies
+* Multiple dependencies
+* Nested dependencies
+* Nested containers
+* Startable
+* Auto-resolution

+The Cocoatainer framework code is covered by literally dozens of tests around all of the above scenarios.

 ### How do I get set up? ###

 * Summary of set up